brianritchie1312/icat.ansible/README.md

 * RedHat or Debian flavoured OS and root access
 * At least python 2.6
 * Ansible and it's dependencies (Only needed on host machine)
-* Ideally fresh machine but should work regardless
+* Ideally a fresh machine but should work regardless
 * Probably a bunch of other stuff I forgot
 * Patience